-Bottling Your First Batch
+Bottling Your First Batch of Kombucha

-First, let’s gather the supplies you need for this process.
+Before we get started with our second ferment and flavoring magic, let’s gather the supplies you need for this process.

-- Sanitized glass bottles with tight lids
+- Sanitized flip-top glass bottles with tight lids

 - Fruit or juice of your choice – you can use fresh or frozen fruit

-1. Sanitize your hands with the vinegar
+- Sanitize your hands with the vinegar

-2. Remove the SCOBYs from the brewed kombucha and set aside.
+- Remove the SCOBYs from the brewed kombucha and set aside.
 You should have two SCOBYs now – your original one and the new one that formed during this brew.

-3. Reserve 1 cup of brewed kombucha as your starter liquid for your next batch.
+- Reserve 1 cup of brewed kombucha as your starter liquid for your next batch.

-4. Place any fruit or flavorings directly in your jars (see “recipes” below)
+- Place any fruit or flavorings directly in your jars (see “recipes” below)

-6. Put the tops on and place in a dark, warm place where they can ferment undisturbed for 3-5 days.
+- Put the tops on and place in a dark, warm place where they can ferment undisturbed for 3-5 days.
 If you fill your bottles super full, you will need to burp them daily to help release some of the carbonation.
 I’ve read of people whose bottles have exploded and injured them, though this has never happened to me.
 Just use caution with this step.
 I store mine in my pantry in a cardboard box with a towel over it, just in case.

-7. Once the second fermentation time is done, move the bottles to the fridge to slow down the fermentation and build up of carbonation.
+- Once the second fermentation time is done, move the bottles to the fridge to slow down the fermentation and build up of carbonation.

-8. Drink and enjoy!
+- Drink and enjoy!

 There are no firm recipes or rules when it comes to flavoring kombucha.
 You can use any fruit (fresh, frozen, or dried) or fruit juice that you’d like.
-For my 20 ounce bottles, I typically use around 2 tablespoons of fruit juice and/or about an 1/8th of a cup of fresh or dried fruit.
+For my 20 ounce bottles, I typically use around 2 tablespoons of fruit juice and/or about 1/8th of a cup of fresh or dried fruit.
 I really never measure it out, so the “recipes” are just general guidelines.
 To increase fermentation and fizziness, you can add a pinch of sugar into the bottle before the second fermentation.

-Note: Anytime I use fruit, I mash it up, which no only helps it fit in the bottle, but also helps it release more flavor during fermentation.
+These are just a few of my favorite combinations.
+Anytime I use fruit (frozen or fresh), I mash it up, which not only helps it fit in the bottle but also helps it release more flavor during fermentation.

 - Lemon Ginger – 2 tablespoons fresh lemon juice, 1 tablespoon fresh diced or grated ginger